Band of Outsiders (clothing brand): Fashion shows

 From June 27, 2012, through June 29, 2012, Band of Outsiders held the "Longest Show Ever", a 60-hour presentation to debut their spring 2013 collection in Paris, France.
 Model Brendan Ruck lived inside a compartment built from cardboard boxes and wood plants, adjacent to the window of a gallery.
 Visible through a window on the street, the presentation was also streamed live online through NowFashion.
 The model would leave the compartment every 90 minutes to change and be photographed in the next look from the collection.
 The live stream was viewed in over ninety countries across the world and had over 300,000 streams.
-The collection was inspired by "the idea of protest, and counterculture images from 1950s and ‘60s photographers like Wallace Berman and Dennis Stock."
+The collection was inspired by "the idea of protest, and counterculture images from 1950s and ‘60s photographers such as Wallace Berman and Dennis Stock."